gameeapp/gamee-emulator/README.md

 [Emulator tool](http://emulator.gameeapp.com/) helps developers to develop and test games with Gamee-JS framework.
 Emulator is not connected with any backend.
 It shoudl work as replica of the web platform.

-Source code of the emulator is currently not available.
+Source code of the emulator is currently not public.

 ## Features